ranska/rang/README.md

 You have a more object oriended style and a better convension over config approche, what is good when you work in team

+### Register
+  @register appname
+  (work in progress 0.1.0)
+  or @register()
+  next version @rang() will register and inject on the same call

+### Service

+the class @RangSrvc act same as a controller. ie: there regsiter and injection but no @s for scope.
+There class @RestSrvc extends @RangSrvc who inject restangular (TODO DOC look the code please) default url for rest api.

+### Directive

+(TODO 0.2.0 ) default template url base on class name

+### Jasmine

+TODO 0.3.0) I love the idea that rang should give some class like RangSrvSpec or RangCtrlSpec with all the setup done for you.

+### RND
+for the next steps I want to implement callback like rails before_call

+Fell free to ask question submit new idea or just express your feeling in issus TODO create google groupe.